DevDiner/erc1155-dapp/README.md

 - **Network:**
   - The dApp runs on the Sepolia testnet (and optionally Mainnet) for cost-effective transactions.
 - **Metadata:**
   - Token metadata is hosted on IPFS via Pinata.
-Make sure your IPFS folder contains correctly named metadata JSON files (e.g. `0.json`, `1.json`, etc.) matching the URI logic.
+Ensure your IPFS folder contains correctly named metadata JSON files (e.g. `0.json`, `1.json`, etc.) matching the URI logic.
 - **Wallet Requirement:**
   - The app forces usage of MetaMask.
 If another wallet (e.g., Phantom) is active, users are prompted to disable it.
 - **Network Switch:**